IvanDerlich/car-reports/README.md

 ## ⚙️ Environment Variables

+These variables should be present in both the .env file for local usage and the .env.test file for testing

 | Variable     | Description                       | Required | Default       |
 | ------------ | --------------------------------- | -------- | ------------- |
 | `COOKIE_KEY` | Secret key for session encryption | ✅       | -             |